Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 A squeegee is used to do this hence the term squeegee bonus.
 The remaining cargo is “pushed” and when your crew mate says something about pushing, he is referring to this job.

-Hard Job and Hard Boiled Eggs
+Hard Job and Hard-Boiled Eggs

 However, this is not easy money.
-Remember that the cargo is heated to a certain temperature enough to keep it in liquid state.
+Remember that the cargo is heated to a certain temperature enough to keep it in a liquid state.

 Inside the tank would be very hot.
-Not to mention that its dark and very noisy.
+Not to mention that it’s dark and very noisy.

 Not All Ships Have This So…